 It can be used as a cutting tool, but only gives about five seconds’ worth; enough for a field amputation or to make basic door security seriously unhappy.
-It’s fairly short-range (shooting anything much further away than ten metres with it will lose you power and accuracy).
+It’s fairly short-range (shooting anything with it much further away than ten metres will lose you power and accuracy).
 For anything between zero and five metres, and not wearing a personal shield, it’s accurate and lethal.
-Current models, and anything issued in the last couple of decades, are shaped to be fired via a stud at the top of the grip that you depress with the thumb.
+Current models, and anything issued in the last couple of decades, are shaped to be fired via a stud at the top of the grip depressed with the thumb.

 You can’t stun with a laser

 Contrary to popular belief, you can’t recalibrate a coherent beam of light to stun.
-For occasions where prisoners are needed, deriani also carry a stunner.
+For occasions where prisoners are a mission requirement, deriani also carry a stunner.
 Again, the most common models are Cortiian-issue, and the exact specifications aren’t available, but effectively, they use sonics as a short-term, short-range knockout.

 The Cortiian models are more powerful than similar weapons in human space, mostly because Cortiians are both tricky and hard to put down.
 Turned on a standard human type, a Cortiian stunner will cause unconsciousness on the close range of an hour, and leave the target disoriented for some time after that.
-It will also quite possibly cause nerve damage, and it will almost certainly do damage to the bones of the ear.
+It may also cause nerve damage, and it will almost certainly do damage to the bones of the ear.
 Turned against a Cortiian, half an hour’s unconsciousness is about the best you can hope for, and an indirect shot or long distance will be result in less.
-The closer you are to your target when you set it off, the more likely it is to result in disorientation.
+The closer you are to your target when you shoot it, the more likely it is to result in disorientation.
 Five metres is about the stunner’s best effective range; slightly less in thin atmosphere, slightly more in denser environments.

 Up close and personal